bgpkit/oneio/README.md

 Users can choose between `rustls` or `native-tls` as their TLS library.
 We use `rustls` as the basic library.

+Users can also choose to accept invalid certificates (not recommending) by setting `ONEIO_ACCEPT_INVALID_CERTS=true` environment variable.

 ### Optional features: `cli`, `s3`, `digest`

 - `s3`: allow reading from AWS S3 compatible buckets